stonemjs/docs/src/docs/essentials/event-handler.md

     style D stroke-width:4px,fill:#FFFFFF
 ```

-This is where intention meets behavior — your application, in the most literal sense, *happens* here.
+This is where intention meets behavior, your application, in the most literal sense, *happens* here.

 ### One Event, One Handler